rsrchboy/perl-stable-dock/README.md

-# Perl in a box!
+# Perl + Catalyst in a box!

-This image contains perlbrew, cpanm, and the latest stable Perl at the time of building.
+This image contains perlbrew, cpanm, Task::Catalyst and the latest stable Perl (as of building).

-As I type, the latest stable version is 5.18.2.
+We're different from the other docker images in that we have a whole mess of other modules installed as well, making this container suitable to quickly setting up a working Catalyst app instance.

+## Additional CPAN Packages Installed

+* Capture::Tiny
+* DBD::mysql
+* DBI
+* DBIx::Class
+* DBIx::Class::Schema::Loader
+* Dist::Zilla
+* Reindeer (for Moose-y goodness!)
+* Task::Catalyst

+## Additional System Packages Installed

+* libmysqlclient-dev
+* libssl-dev
+* libxml-dev

 ## Other Perls

-If you're looking for pre-built images of other levels of Perl, check out [RsrchBoy's Docker index][1] for more "trusted builds".
+If you're looking for pre-built images of other levels of Perl, check out [RsrchBoy's Docker index][5] for more "trusted builds".

 # Profit!

 Enjoy.
 Ideas / bugs / suggestions?
-Feel free to [submit issues or pull requests via github][2] :)
+Feel free to [submit issues or pull requests via github][4] :)

 # Author and License